aws-samples/aws-kms-pq-tls-example/README.md

-## AWS Kms Pq Tls Example
+## AWS KMS Post-quantum TLS Example

-Demo code to setup the Java SDK 2.0 to use Post-quantum TLS.
+Demo code to setup the Java SDK 2.0 to use Post-quantum TLS with KMS.
+See [this blog post](https://aws.amazon.com/blogs/security/using-post-quantum-tls-with-kms/) for more info.

 ### Prequesites
 1. Maven installed